vincedgy/graphql-tutorial/README.md

 - Using a Cloud Backend like MongoDB Atlas
 - Using a Docker container at this end
 - Use Heroku and deploy the server to the World
+- Use Apollo as the number one framework for our GraphQL server

 ## Prerequisites